-Michael Gallucci is the senior editor at Ultimate Classic Rock.
+Michael Gallucci is the managing editor at Ultimate Classic Rock.
 His previous gigs include editor-of-chief at Diffuser.fm, managing editor of Cleveland Scene and writing about music and movies for All Music Guide, American Songwriter, the A.V.
-Club, Goldmine, M Music & Musicians, Paste, Spin, the Village Voice and other publications and websites.
+Club, Goldmine, M Music & Musicians, Paste, Spin, the Village Voice and other publications and websites. @mgallucci

 Styx Will Release Two New Albums This Summer